 Many people don’t realize that you need to be planning early on how I am going to get my mindset shifted towards business owner and investor versus employee and self-employment.
 There are two complete mindsets and lifetime financial pathways you can choose from.
 When I ask midwives questions like, “Do you want to stay small and simple home birth practice or expand into a team with multiple birth centers?”
 Most will want to be business owners and we spend much of our time getting them to think like a business owner versus self-employed while doing the business planning process.

 The biggest shift is to stop thinking about exchanging your own time for money

 .
 Stop thinking about what I can directly do to make money and serve families.
 The shift becomes real when clients start making strategic plans that are along the lines of, “What systems can I put into place with my midwife practice to serve more families?
 Who are the experts in my community I can get to join my dream practice?
 As soon as your mind starts working like a business owner, planning and running the day-to-day operations of any business gets a THOUSAND TIMES EASIER!

-Best advice I can give in practice early planning stages is to continual do professional development with your own leadership and business skills at the same time you are planning all the things to make your midwife practice run well.
+The best advice I can give in practice early planning stages is to continually do professional development with your own leadership and business skills at the same time you are planning all the things to make your midwife practice run well.
 I always stress that I can help you write the best business plan to get funding, but only you can apply this business plan and actually make sure the systems are running as recommended in the business plan.
-There is a reason that 90% of small businesses fail in the first 5yrs.
+There is a reason that 90% of small businesses fail in the first 5 years.
 It usually has nothing to do with this business venture itself, it has to do with the person managing the business.

 Great books to read: Think and Grow Rich, Cash Flow Quadrants, & Compounding Effect